 Votes will be counted by the inspector of election appointed for the Annual Meeting.
-The inspector of election will separately count "FOR" and "Withhold" votes with respect to the election of directors and "FOR," "Against" and abstentions with respect to the ratification of auditors and the approval of the compensation of our named executive officers as disclosed in this proxy statement.
+The inspector of election will separately count "FOR" and "Withhold" votes with respect to the election of directors; "FOR," "Against" and abstentions with respect to the ratification of auditors and the approval of the compensation of our named executive officers as disclosed in this proxy statement; and "Every Year," "Every Two Years," "Every Three Years" and abstentions with respect to the preferred frequency of stockholder advisory votes on the compensation of our named executive officers.
 "Withhold" votes (in the case of the election of directors) and abstentions will be counted towards the vote total for the proposals and will have the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal.